A Frank and Civilized Conversation About Fees, Scope, and the Work Ahead.

 Less aliveness.

-And thinning is harder to reverse than conflict.
+And thinning, oddly enough, is much harder to reverse than conflict.

 If conducted with acuity in mind, no.